mishchenkova/perscredo/README.md

 Adapted from the 2022 book written by Dr. James Loehr 'Leading with Character'.

-**You can have all the credentials in the world, but if you don't believe in yourself, then you are just another person with stacks of useless paper.**
+**You can have all the credentials in the world, but if you don't believe in yourself, then you're just another person with stacks of useless paper.**